 6. Keep your travel plans offline.

-Although you may be excited about an upcoming holiday either heading out to take advantage of the winter weather or escaping to a tropical destination, it is best to keep that information off social media.
-Better to air on the side of caution and share your amazing holiday once you’re back.
+Again, 2020 is not the year for travel.
+Never the less, it is important if you are safely spending time away from your home, leave it offline.
+Social media to be specific.
+Better to air on the side of caution and share your holiday memories once you’re back.
 It may not seem like you’re giving much information away, but thief’s can piece together information to determine a timeline when you will be done.
-Better to end your holiday on a high note by coming back to your beautiful home and then share those awesome memories!
+Better to end your holidays on a high note by coming back to your beautiful home and then share those awesome memories!

 7. Keeping your packages from porch pirates.